muppet922/Half-Life-Dedicated-Server/README.md

 TASKSET - C number of the core (change the number from taskset -c 1 in 2 if you want to bind your server on second core)

-For other informations read [https://github.com/muppet922/Half-Life-Dedicated-Server/wiki](wiki.)
+For other informations read https://github.com/muppet922/Half-Life-Dedicated-Server/wiki (wiki).